techidaily/site-youtube-data/source/_posts/ed-rank-higher-with-youtube-shorts-a-guide-to-making-a-difference-for-2024.md

 ![filmora](https://images.wondershare.com/filmora/youtube-shorts-tips-10.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/gyGoQi7hsZk?si=8OcKcPUj2wSBmVZ1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Besides that, it is also recommended to have the keyword “#Shorts” in the title of the video.
 You can also make the title of the video attractive and can even add a short description that would make your audience click on your YouTube video for sure.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/On0Jw2oMZf0?si=Pm-FJoEt8XWmtMbr" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### Tip 10: Promote Your YouTube Shorts Video on Other Places